-As the name suggests, it comes with all black parts.
+As the name suggests, it comes with the majority of the parts blacked out.
 A bigger front wheel and thicker forks helped give the Black an even more aggressive look.

 Twin discs were also added to the front after some owners had expressed a lack of trust in the original set up.

 Older bikers swapping their high performance super sports bike for something more comfortable may well have found the brakes lacking.
-Personally, I have never found them wanting.
+Personally, I have always found them more than capable.